Skip to Content

 If you aren’t using cups, you can just dump the propagation mixture in, add your cuttings, and call it a day.
 That’s what I did with my lunch meat box.

-Step 4: Add the lid and wait
+Step 4: Add lid & monitor

-Once I was finished filling my boxes up, I put the lid on and set them in the window.
+Once I finished filling my boxes up, I put the lid on and set them in the window.
 The humidity gets SUPER high in the boxes, which is great.
 But you also do want some air flow, and you want to be mindful of rot.

 After a few days, I take out the box and check on everything.
 I let the box sit open for a bit to help with air flow.
 Then I check all of the cuttings, as well as how damp the mixture is.
 It will probably stay pretty damp with the lid on.